serenity4/SymbolicGA.jl/README.md

 Geometric Algebra (GA) library with compile-time transformations into linear algebra operations.

-This package is currently in heavy development.
+This package is currently in development.
 The source code and public API may change at any moment.
 Use at your own risk.